-The CPN offers the following on-site training workshops on-site, and at no charge, to each Victorian area mental health service:
+The Centre MHN offers the following training workshops delivered on-site, and at no charge, to each Victorian area mental health service:

 Co-Production is a method of service delivery development that seeks to deliver better, more responsive services by prioritising the expertise of mental health consumers.

 Every Moment Counts

 Practical ways to increase trust, communication & connection with consumers in acute settings, while balancing the demands of a busy ward environment.

 An introduction to the theory and practice of group work, including an overview of the kinds of groups typically run for consumers in contemporary mental health settings.